leavelet/singing-database-maker/README.md

 Notice: The project now support English songs only, with Chinese support in  early development.
 The key is Phoneme Level Lyrics Alignment module, we assume we can deal with it this summer.

-List here so you can have a genneral idea of whether the project suits your needs.
+We list input and outpit of thetoolkit here, so you can have a genneral idea of whether the project suits your needs.

 Input: songs and their .lrc format lyrics.